Mao: The Unknown Story: Number of deaths under Mao

 The book opens with the sentence: "Mao Tse-tung, who for decades held absolute power over the lives of one-quarter of the world's population, was responsible for well over 70 million deaths in peacetime, more than any other twentieth century leader."
 He referred to the peasants as "two shoulders and a bum" because at any given time they could be killed but even more would be left alive.
 Chang and Halliday say that he was willing for half of China to die to achieve military-nuclear superpowerdom.
 Estimates of the numbers of deaths during this period vary, though Chang and Halliday's estimate is one of the highest.
 In a review of the book, sinologist Stuart Schram wrote that "the exact figure ... has been estimated by well-informed writers at between 40 and 70 million."

 China scholars agree that the famine during the Great Leap Forward caused tens of millions of deaths but disagree on the exact number, which may be significantly lower or higher but within that same range.
 Chang and Halliday write that this period accounts for roughly half of the 70 million total.
 An official estimate by Chinese Communist Party's high-ranking official Hu Yaobang in 1980 put the death toll at 20 million, whereas Mao's biographer Philip Short in his 2000 book Mao: A Life found 20 to 30 million to be the most credible number.
 Chang and Halliday's figure is 37.67 million, which historian Stuart Schram indicated that he believes "may well be the most accurate."
 Yang Jisheng, a Communist party member and former reporter for Xinhua, puts the number of famine deaths at 36 million.
 In his 2010 book Mao's Great Famine, Hong Kong-based historian Frank Dikötter, who has had access to newly opened local archives, places the death toll for the Great Leap Forward at 45 million, and describes it as "one of the most deadly mass killings of human history."
 Dikötter's historical revisionist work has been criticized by mainstream China scholars for his problematic use of sources, including criticism by Short.

 In 2005, political scientist Rudolph Rummel published updated figures on worldwide democide, stating that he believed Chang and Halliday's estimates to be mostly correct, and he had revised his figures for China under Mao accordingly.
 While Rummel's general conclusions remain relevant, his estimates of democide remain on the high-end of the spectrum and have been criticized by scholars as biased, inflated, or otherwise unreliable, and his methodology has been questioned.

 Reception and impact

 Mao: The Unknown Story became a bestseller, with United Kingdom sales alone reaching 60,000 in six months.
-Academics were generally through not uniformly critical, while the popular press was more positive.
+Academics were generally though not uniformly critical, while the popular press was more positive.